• Skip to primary navigation

 By Faith Understand Humanity in Light of Creation

 Secularists try to find ways to define humans.
 They sometimes call us tool-using-creatures or symbol-using-creatures.
 Without the creation account, we have a poor basis for understanding human beings.
 How can our children properly study a subject that records and interprets human events yet doesn’t define our humanity?
-Our history textbook taught my daughter that we’re all created in God’s image and that God gives us two important directions: fill and rule the earth.
 While the Fall (also covered in our textbook) twisted us, our identity is still rooted in the one in whose image we are made and the directions He gave us in the beginning.
 Creation is foundational to understanding that humans and humanity are the central focus of historical study.

 By Faith See Civilization Through Creation